specmore/spectacular/web/README.md

 # Spectacular Web User Interface
-This web SPA project provides the [User Interface](../docs/design/architecture.md#web-ui) for the Spectacular tool.
+This web project provides the [User Interface](../docs/design/architecture.md#web-ui) for the Spectacular tool.
+It consists of a JavaScript SPA web application and the necessary configuration to serve it (via a NGINX server or a Webpack dev server) alongside proxying requests to the backend components.

 ## Config
 The web project requires the following configuration values to be set as Environment Variables before starting the application: